asyncapi/spec/versions/next/asyncapi.md

 #### <a name="operationObject"></a>Operation Object

 Describes a publish or a subscribe operation.
+This provides a place to document how and why messages are sent and received.
+For example, an operation might describe a chat application use case where a user sends a text message to a group.

 ##### Fixed Fields